jevonlipsey/pico-ios/README.md

 ## Acknowledgements

-- **[Zep (Lexaloffle)](https://www.lexaloffle.com/pico-8.php)**: For creating the fantasy console and being awesome in general.PICO-8 is a masterpiece of design constraints, I'm so excited to bring it to iOS!
+- **[Zep (Lexaloffle)](https://www.lexaloffle.com/pico-8.php)**: For creating the fantasy console and being awesome in general.
+PICO-8 is a masterpiece of design constraints, I'm so excited to bring it to iOS!

 - **You**: For actually reading the documentation. thanks for the support (: